Because the statute database is maintained primarily for legislative drafting purposes,

 deterioration through the aging process, or loss of motor skill which results in a physician's inability to practice under this Act with reasonable judgment, skill, or safety.

-(29) Cheating on or attempt to subvert the licensing
+(29) Cheating on or attempting to subvert the

 (30) Willfully or negligently violating the

 confidentiality between physician and patient except as required by law.